tomoyasuzuki/cxxjp/README.md

 - Enable using only the header-file.
 - Implement other useful member functions.
 - Support for file input.
-- Suppot for escape character.
+- Support for escape character.
+- Support for cxxjp namespace.